Normal Creek Wildlife Project

 Crow with trash in its mouth.
 Keep our environment clean!

-On this webpage, a “photo of the week” will be updated of an animal that was captured by the trail cameras.
-Weekly updates on the project’s progress will additionally be posted.
+On this webpage, you can view the “photo of the week” of animals that were captured by the trail cameras.

 Please contact the Ecology Action Center for any questions or comments!